School of Behavioral Sciences

 Organizational Structure

-The School of Behavioral Sciences consists of the Division of Sociology and the Department of Psychological Sciences- which offers flexible degree plans at undergraduate and graduate levels as follows:
+The School of Behavioral Sciences consists of the Division of Sociology, the Division of Child and Family Studies, the Department of Counseling, and the Department of Psychological Sciences- which offers flexible degree plans at the undergraduate level as follows:

 Department of Psychological Sciences

 The Department of Psychological Sciences is committed to providing exciting and challenging ways to develop bright new leaders in the field of psychology.
-Our program is tailored to meet the needs of traditional undergraduates seeking a bachelor’s degree in Psychology at our Stephenville campus, as well as those students attending our satellite campuses in Fort Worth, Midlothian, and Waco, and for our online students completing their undergraduate requirements using distance learning methodology.
+Our program is tailored to meet the needs of traditional undergraduates seeking a bachelor’s degree in psychology at our Stephenville campus, as well as those students attending our satellite campuses in Fort Worth and Waco.

-This Bachelor's of Science degree at Tarleton State University is available through three program formats.
+This Bachelor of Science degree at Tarleton State University is available through three program formats.
 Courses are offered face-to-face, hybrid (combination of face-to-face and online), and online.
 All psychology course requirements are available at all four campus locations.
+The program offers three concentrations, including General Psychology, Pre-Clinical and Educational Psychology.

-The department offers students research opportunities working with our faculty.
-Our undergraduates have joined faculty at professional meetings including the Southwestern Psychological Association and the Association of Psychological Science.
+The department offers student research opportunities with our faculty.
+Our undergraduates have joined faculty at professional meetings, including the Southwestern Psychological Association and the Association of Psychological Science.

 Division of Sociology

-This Bachelor’s of Science degree at Tarleton State University equips students with the lasting skills employers seek.
+The Bachelor of Science degree at Tarleton State University equips students with the lasting skills employers seek.
 Our programs show students how to think critically, understand and conduct research, communicate effectively, and adapt to the ever-changing social world.
+The program offers three concentrations, including General Sociology, Community Engagement and Sociology of Education.

 Dr. Jamie Borchardt